sanidhya09/LocationLibraryLite/README.md

 Benefits :
 ----

-1. Reduces Code Boilerplate.
+1. Reduces Code Boilerplate and saves development time.

+2. Very light size < 10kb.

+3. Get Current Location.

+4. Get Periodic Location.

+5. Checks for Play Services.

+6. Checks for location on/off.

+7. In-app GPS enable dialog.

+8. Inbuilt Location Permission Request.

+9. Single errorCallback for most of the errors.

-2. Can be used with any mContext providers like Activity, Services, Fragment, AppCompatActivity, Dialogs, etc.
+10. Can be used with any context providers like Activity, Services, Fragment, AppCompatActivity, Dialogs, etc.

-3. Very light library size < 10kb.
+11. Get Address of a location.

 Library Usage :
 ----